Mohammad1745/cachifyjs/README.md

 ## Configuration
 When using CachifyJS, you can configure various options to customize the caching behavior.
 The `cacheConfig` object passed to the `get` function accepts the following properties:

 - `key`: (required) A string that uniquely identifies the API endpoint being called.
 This key is used as the key for caching the response in local storage.
+    It's recommended to keep it similar to your api uri.

 - `errorCallback`: (required) A callback function that will be called if an error occurs during the API call.
 This can be used to handle errors such as authentication failures.